-One of the more fun things to build was the kitchen island (which I built concurrently with the floating breakfast bar).
+One of the more fun things to build was the island (which I built concurrently with the floating breakfast bar).
 Originally it was going to be a plain, simple "box" with an induction cooktop and overhead hood.
 However, the hood presented two issues: one, centering it over the cooktop was problematic as there was a ceiling joist right in the way; and two, I couldn't find one that I liked.
 So I switched to a downdraft style system.

 The downdraft vent became the catalyst for a radical new island design, one with a two-tier countertop so the vent could be mounted vertically at the back of the cooktop; this also created some semblance of a backsplash.
 I went all out and made the elevated part a kind of wrap-around shape with elements of the living space design.

 Construction began on 5 August 2016 with a pedestal of 2x6 pressure-treated boards secured solidly to the floor, to create a toespace all around.
 A conduit, installed in the concrete slab as it was poured, carries electricity to the island, seen at the far left.

 The pedestal was topped with a ¾-inch plywood base.
 The notch in the center is for the vent exhaust.